Machine learning methods for subpixel trajectory reconstruction in discretized position detectors: Introduction

 \section{Introduction}

-Muon tomography exploits the high penetration power of cosmic ray muons to image dense materials and large-scale structures~\cite{BONOMI2020, LECHMANN2021, Checchia2016}.
-Applications include nuclear safeguards for detecting shielded materials~\cite{Hohlmann, Liu2017, Liu2019}, geological surveying of volcanic structures~\cite{Schouten, Marteau2017}, archaeological investigations of pyramids and ancient monuments~\cite{Morishima2017, Gomez2016}, and structural health monitoring of critical infrastructure~\cite{BONOMI2020, bae2022}.
-These techniques have matured from proof-of-concept demonstrations to deployed systems, and tomographic resolution is now the primary limitation for expanding practical applications.
+Muon tomography uses penetrating cosmic-ray muons to image dense materials and large structures~\cite{BONOMI2020,borozdin2003}.
+Applications include the detection of shielded nuclear materials, geological surveys of volcanic structures, archaeological investigations, and structural monitoring~\cite{BONOMI2020, bae2022}.
+The field has progressed from early feasibility studies~\cite{alvarez1970} to measurements that resolved meter-scale voids within large structures~\cite{morishima2017}.
+Further improvements in spatial and angular resolution would extend the range of structures that can be imaged and reduce the exposure required to form a useful tomographic reconstruction.

-Muon tomography relies on reconstructing particle trajectories from hit positions in multiple detector planes.
-However, pixelated scintillator detectors produce energy deposits distributed across several cells, creating ambiguity in determining the true muon crossing point and limiting the ultimate spatial resolution.
-When a high-energy particle traverses a scintillating medium, electronic excitations occur along its path, producing fluorescence as visible light~\cite{Kno2000,dpr1999}.
-This scintillation light spreads to neighboring pixels through optical transport, resulting in energy deposition patterns that must be decoded to extract the underlying particle position.
+Muon tomography reconstructs particle trajectories from hit positions measured in multiple detector planes.
+In a pixelated scintillator detector, however, the signal from a single muon can be distributed across several cells.
+The resulting light pattern does not directly specify the muon's crossing point and therefore limits the spatial resolution obtained from the discrete detector geometry.
+As a charged particle traverses a scintillator, it excites the material along its path, and the subsequent de-excitation produces visible light~\cite{Kno2000,dpr1999}.
+Because the array is coarsely segmented, an inclined muon and its secondary particles can deposit energy in more than one cell, so the measured multi-cell signal pattern must be used to estimate the underlying particle position.

-The conventional solution is the centroid method~\cite{RADEKA1980,LANDI2002}, which computes the energy-weighted average position across all pixels:

-where $E_i$ is the energy deposited in pixel $i$, and $(x_i, y_i)$ are the pixel coordinates.
-Although computationally trivial, this approach is fundamentally limited by pixel granularity.
-Systematic biases arise when trajectories pass near pixel boundaries, where charge sharing effects cause the energy-weighted average to deviate from the true particle position.

-Machine learning (ML) methods have shown promise for improving detector position reconstruction beyond classical algorithms.
-Convolutional neural networks (CNNs) have been successfully applied to medical imaging detectors~\cite{VANSCHAYCK2020,Ayyar2020} and particle physics applications~\cite{Godbersen2024,miller2019}; their ability to learn spatial features from 2D energy deposition patterns has been leveraged.
-More recently, transformer architectures~\cite{vaswani2017} have begun entering high-energy physics for tasks like particle tracking~\cite{particles2025,Romano2025,Ocain2022}.
-However, prior work has focused primarily on CNN architectures or has applied transformers to fundamentally different detector geometries and physics processes.